Martin Center for the Arts

 Design Process Information

-We’re excited the construction of the arts center is scheduled to begin sometime near the beginning of the Fall Semester 2017.
+We’re excited the construction of the Martin Center for the Arts is scheduled to begin sometime near the beginning of the Fall Semester 2017.
+Groundbreaking occurred on Friday, September 10, 2017.

 Construction is anticipated to take about two years.
 While we can’t be certain at this time, we anticipate that the building will open Fall Semester 2019.